MANA RESIDENCY: SENSORY EXPLORATIONS

 4) Meditation has become an increasingly popular way to retreat and heal from our busy and constantly connected lives.
 Many meditation options require solitude, stillness, and have spiritual overtones.
 Chicago artist and designer Adam Geremia’s meditations are collective experiences that often engage or disconnect our senses.
 They allow us to simultaneously be active, and relax our minds.
 At Mana Contemporary, I collaborated with Adam on a sensory meditation exploring sound, scent and touch.
 Immediately after the meditation, we hung the work in a gallery to explore their creations as works of art.

-5) Before starting the residency, I had conducted a trend research project in Berlin, and was inspired by the art canteens serving creative communities.
+5) Before starting the residency, I conducted a trend research project in Berlin, and was inspired by the art canteens serving creative communities.
 Because Mana is in a food desert, and I have a great passion for cooking, as part of the residency I asked to join artist Eddie Parach's ongoing series of community lunches.
 Together, we collaborated on eight lunches for weekly crowds upwards of 60 people.
-The goals of our collective Mana community lunches were: to build community among the artists with on-site studio spaces and to offer nourishment and creative inspiration through experimentation with menus and flavors.
+The goals of our collective Mana lunches were: to build community among the artists with on-site studio spaces and to offer nourishment and creative inspiration through experimentation with menus and flavors.